 - Status: These programs are fully operational.
 In December 2019, the ACLU filed a federallawsuit in the U.S. District Court for the District of Columbia, challenging, among other things, the legality of the PACR and HARP programs.
 See February 2020 for more recent status updates.

-- DHS and the Department of Justice (DOJ) publish a proposed rule severely curbing the number of individuals who may qualify for asylum
+- DHS and the DOJ publish a proposed rule severely curbing the number of individuals who may qualify for asylum

 - This joint proposed rule adds seven new bars to asylum eligibility based on prior conduct or involvement in the criminal legal system, and significantly alters the way immigration adjudicators determine whether allegations of wrongful or criminal conduct render an individual ineligible for asylum.
 The proposed rule will severely impact asylum seekers and threatens U.S. compliance with its obligations under international and domestic asylum law.

 - Status: Pending issuance of the final rule.
-NIJC and 150+ organizations called for rescission of this proposed rule.
-Read NIJC's comments submitted on January 8, 2020.
+NIJC called for rescission of this proposed rule.

 - DHS and DOJ issue IFR effective immediately, that allows the U.S. to enter into unsafe third country agreements with Honduras, El Salvador, and Guatemala (U.T. v.
 Barr)